Duet3D/wiki-content/User_manual/Machine_configuration/robot_object_model.md

 * Quaternions are described by imaginary part as ABC and real part as D.
 * Euler Axis is desribed by ABC and angle by D. Euler Axis is different from Euler Angles.
 Euler axis is like IJK, while Euler angles is one of 12 possible 3-step-angle rotations (ZYX, ZYZ etc).

-# mapDriveLetterDn, dnDrive
+# mapDriveLetterDn

 Assigns drive numbers (in the sense of the M584) to the Dn number.
-This parameter changes dnDrive, which must be changed as well.

-dnDrive is a mapping between drive number and Dn: each array element is a Dn, containing the drive number or 99 for palletized axis or -1 if no drive assigned.

 # workingMode, workingModeValues